-- the centrality of language in educational opportunity as well as educational inequality,
+- the centrality of language to social opportunities as well as inequalities,

 - the importance of ethical principles and methodological innovation in the study of language in its social context.

 I am the co-author, with Dr. Anne H. Charity Hudley of Understanding English Language Variation in U.S. Schools (2011) and We Do Language: English Language Variation in the Secondary English Classroom (2014).
 A third boom, Talking College, will be available in late 2021.
 Anne and I also deliver a professional development series, “Language in the Classroom,” that brings researchers and educators together to explore language, culture, and education in classrooms and schools.

 I am the current Chair of the Linguistic Society of America Ethics committee; in this capacity, I spearheaded a two-year process to comprehensively revise the LSA ethics statement, approved July 2019.
 With Anne H. Charity Hudley, I am also the co-lead-author of the LSA’s inaugural Statement on Race, approved May 2019, with a related special issue of papers on racial justice and anti-racism in linguistics forthcoming in the flagship journal Language in December 2020.